umegaya/node_slack_timecard/README.md

 - measure team member's online time on slack. useful for calculating salary for part-time contract member

 ### feature
-- measure team member's online time by capturing their presence_change on slack.
+- measure team member's online time by capturing their presence_change events on slack.
 - can show online time on slack as chat bot. keyword is `workaholic ranking` or `社畜ランキング`
   - [img]
 - aim high, go forward to the company #1 workaholic!!!